 Today we go big.
 The titanic grandeur of Yosemite makes it one of the world’s foremost places to visit.
 Carved by “Ice Age” glaciers and famed for its granite walls and thundering waterfalls, Yosemite’s elevation gradient is steady and significant, rising from about 4,000 feet in Yosemite Valley to nearly 10,000 feet at Tioga Pass.
 It’s “Fantasia” with a Sierra filter.

-Yosemite’s a-list monuments – Half Dome, El Capitan, Cathedral Rocks, Mirror Lake, Yosemite Falls, Vernal Fall, Nevada Fall, Bridalveil Fall, et al – are tightly clustered in Yosemite Valley, with many in full view from paved paths.
-Tunnel View, Glacier Point, Half Dome, and Yosemite Falls all offer kid-friendly panoramas from paths accessible by strollers and easy hikes for short legs.
+Yosemite’s a-list monuments – Half Dome, El Capitan, Cathedral Rocks, Taft Point, Sentinel Dome, Mirror Lake, Vernal Fall, Nevada Fall, Bridalveil Fall, et al – are tightly clustered in Yosemite Valley, with many in full view from paved paths.
+Tunnel View, Glacier Point, and Yosemite Falls all offer kid-friendly panoramas from paths accessible by strollers and easy hikes in Yosemite that provide all-star views in less than a mile round trip.

 Get a bit of fresh air and some epic views with a family bike ride around Yosemite Valley.
 (Bike rentals are available at Curry Village and Yosemite Valley Lodge.)